Enable-Disable Unknown Sources Option in Android

 Android 2.3 (Ginger Bread):

-You can re-follow these steps again & Uncheck the box or tap to toggle button to disable Unknown Sources option.
+You can re-follow same steps again & Uncheck the box or tap to toggle button to disable Unknown Sources option.

 ~Have a nice day~